-In accordance with Executive Order 25 (98), the Department continuously reviews its regulations.
+In accordance with Executive Order 21 (02), the Department continuously reviews its regulations.
 A review of the regulations revealed six regulations that can be improved.

 - 1. More liberal methods of counting income: The State Plan provides that the income methods of the SSI program are used in determining the income eligibility of the Aged, Blind, and Disabled groups covered under the State Plan.
 Federal law at § 1902(a)(10)(C) links the income and resource methods for Aged, Blind, and Disabled individuals to the SSI program; however, § 1902(r)(2) of the Act permits states to use more liberal methods of counting income and resources.
 The State Plan does not currently reflect more liberal methods of evaluating income; however, the Virginia Medicaid program has excluded the value of in-kind support and maintenance as income for Aged, Blind, and Disabled individuals covered under the State Plan.
 This exemption has long been in practice but has not heretofore been expressly set forth in the State Plan in Supplement 8a.
-Having to determine the fair market value of in-kind support and maintenance provided to aged, blind, and disabled individuals is administratively difficult and would impose additional and unnecessary financial hurdles on applicants and recipients.
-Therefore, this action proposes to continue exempting in-kind support and maintenance costs from eligibility calculations and specify such in the State Plan. - 2.
+This regulatory action proposes to continue exempting in-kind support and maintenance costs from eligibility calculations and specify such in the State Plan. - 2.
 More liberal methods of treating resources for QMBs, SLMBs and QIs: The current regulations contain a discrepancy in the manner in which real and personal property is evaluated in determining eligibility for different covered groups of aged, blind, and disabled individuals.
 Federal law identifies and defines groups of individuals who must be covered by Medicaid programs operated in the States.
 Among these are several groups of aged, blind, and disabled individuals.
 Individuals who are aged, blind, and disabled and who have income below stipulated income limits are eligible for full Medicaid benefits as Categorically Needy or Medically Needy individuals.
-However, aged, blind, and disabled individuals who qualify for Medicare and whose income is higher than the Categorically or Medically Needy income limits may be eligible for Medicaid payment of the Medicare cost sharing portion as: - a Qualified Medicare Beneficiary (QMB) if income is below 100% of the federal poverty limits (FPL); - a Specified Low-Income Medicare Beneficiary (SLMB) if an individual meets all the requirements to be a QMB except income, and income is less than 120% of FPL; or - a Qualified Individual if he meets all the requirements to be a QMB except income and income is at or below 175% of FPL.
+However, aged, blind, and disabled individuals who qualify for Medicare and whose income is higher than the Categorically or Medically Needy income limits may be eligible for Medicaid payment of the Medicare cost sharing portion as:

+• a Qualified Medicare Beneficiary (QMB) if income is below 100% of the federal poverty limits (FPL);

+- a Specified Low-Income Medicare Beneficiary (SLMB) if an individual meets all the requirements to be a QMB except income, and income is less than 120% of FPL; or - a Qualified Individual if he meets all the requirements to be a QMB except income and income is at or below 175% of FPL.

 Federal law permits states some latitude in setting the financial eligibility requirements for these groups.
 Federal law at 1902(a)(10)(C) links the income and resource methods for aged, blind, and disabled individuals to the methods of the SSI program.
-However, Section 1902(r)(2) of the

-Act permits States to use more liberal methods of counting income and resources.
+However, Section 1902(r)(2) of the Act permits States to use more liberal methods of counting income and resources.
 The State Plan lists a number of more liberal methods of counting resources for the Categorically Needy or the Medically Needy individuals than those methods employed by the SSI program.
 These more liberal methods permit the exemption of:

-- cemetery plots owned by the individual; - up to \$3500 in cash assets designated for burial; - real property that cannot be sold after a reasonable effort to sell has been made:

-- life rights to real property;

-- one automobile; and

-- life, retirement, and other related types of insurance policies with face values totaling \$1,500, or less on any person 21 years old and over.
+- cemetery plots owned by the individual; - up to \$3500 in cash assets designated for burial; - real property that cannot be sold after a reasonable effort to sell has been made; - life rights to real property; - one automobile; and - life, retirement, and other related types of insurance policies with face values totaling \$1,500, or less on any person 21 years old and over.
 Policies on individuals under age 21 are exempt regardless of the face value.